 How to buy your own Wi-Fi router.
 How and why to replace the free router supplied by your ISP.

 How to secure a Wi-Fi router.
-In-depth guide to broadband router security.
+An in-depth guide to broadband router security.